-Chances are that when you search for a video on Google or at YouTube, the results that you receive are based upon text about the video rather than the content of the video itself.
+Chances are that when you search for a video on Google or YouTube, the results that you receive are based upon text about the video rather than the content of the video itself.
 The search algorithm involved might look at the title of the video, as well as a description and tags entered by the … Read more How a Search Engine Might Rank Videos Based Upon Video Content

-There have been a number of patent filings and whitepapers from the major search engines over the past 5 or 6 years that describe how they might break a page into blocks or segments to understand things like the main topic or topics on a page, which block might be the most important for a page, … Read more How a Search Engine Might Identify the Functions of Web Page Blocks to Improve Search Results
+There have been a number of patent filings and whitepapers from the major search engines over the past 5 or 6 years that describe how they might use Web page blocks or segments to understand things like the main topic or topics on a page, which block might be the most important for a page, … Read more How a Search Engine Might Identify the Functions of Web Page Blocks to Improve Search Results

 Google Goggles lets you search by taking a picture of landmarks, books, business cards, artwork, product labels, logos, and text.
 It can use Optical Character Recognition to transform text in an image to searchable text on the Web, reads barcodes, finds similar images in databases of artwork and landmarks and other databases.
-But, we’re only seeing the surface of the capabilities that a phone based visual search can offer with Google Goggles.
+But, we’re only … Read more The Future of Google’s Visual Phone Search?